-2. DESCRIPTION OF THE PHOSPHORESCENT SCREEN MONITORS
+DESCRIPTION OF THE PHOSPHORESCENT SCREEN MONITORS

-The phosphorescent screen monitor shown in Fig. 1 consists of two identical target and video camera systems which monitor simultaneously a pair of synchrotron radiation beams.
-An Invar (iron-nickel alloy with low thermal expansion coefficient)

-support structure holds both targets and fixes the distance between them.
+The PSM shown in Fig. 2 consists of two identical target and video camera systems which monitor simultaneously a pair of synchrotron radiation beams.
+An Invar (iron-nickel alloy with low thermal expansion coefficient) support structure holds both targets and fixes the distance between them.
 An independent support structure holds the video camera systems, mirrors, and illumination lights.
-The whole system is mounted on a base plate which is aligned to the beam line.
+The whole system is mounted on a base plate which is, in turn, aligned with respect to the beam line.